5 Ways to Celebrate Cinco de Mayo in your Marketing Messaging

 It’s also crucial to keep in mind that ultimately, Cinco de Mayo is a holiday pioneered by Mexican-Americans and the U.S. Hispanic population - and reaching them is more important than ever given their influence and growth in recent years.

 Curious to learn more about how reaching Hispanic audiences can help you grow your business?
-Feel free to contact us or find a location near you today!
+Feel free to contact us

 One noteworthy insight gleaned from recent data is the remarkable tendency of US Hispanics to kickstart product searches on TikTok, more than double compared to their non-Hispanic counterparts.
 This shows the growing influence of social media platforms, particularly TikTok, in shaping the preferences and purchasing decisions of the Hispanic community.